oconnor663/applied_crypto_2021_fall/sha256/readme.md

 The input for the `"original_hash"` given in `example_input.json` was `elephant jaguar vulture octopus butterfly`.
-You don't need to know that to extend it, but if you like, you can check your result by hand and confirm that it is indeed a valid extension of that original string.
+You don't need to know that to extend it, but if you like, you can check that the output is indeed a valid extension of that original string as an exercise.

 **Input:** an object with three fields, `"original_hash"`, `"original_len"`, and `"chosen_suffix"`